-The influence of different training load quantification methods on the fitness-fatigue model.
+Influence of training load quantification method on the fitness-fatigue model

 Performance improvement is the response of the body to an appropriate combination of training load (TL) and recovery.
 In order to obtain maximal performance at the right moment, a precisely controlled training program is needed.1 It is thus clear that tracking TL is a vital part of working with athletes.
 However, today there are numerous possible ways of quantifying TL, making it difficult for practitioners to choose the most appropriate method.2

 In general the methods are described as either external TL (e.g., power, distance, speed) or as internal TL (e.g., heart rate (HR), rating of perceived exertion (RPE)).
-Where external TL is a given amount of work the athlete undertakes and internal TL is the psychophysiological effect that this external TL has on the athlete.3 Most TL quantification methods are a result of multiplying the duration of a training with the intensity of that session.
+Where an external TL is a given amount of work the athlete undertakes, the internal TL is the psychophysiological effect that this external TL has on the athlete.3 Most TL quantification methods are a result of multiplying the duration of a training with the intensity of that session.
 This multiplication is performed to ensure that the TL of short high intensity sessions is not overruled by longer, low intensity sessions.
 It is the difference between the TL methods in quantifying the intensity of a session that is of greatest concern to coaches and scientists.
-It is suggested that internal TL is more appropriate to monitor the training process since it is the internal training stimulus that determines training adaptation.3 However, recent technological developments (e.g., TrainingPeaks and GoldenCheetah) have made external TL measures increasingly popular.
+It is suggested that internal TL is more appropriate to monitor the training process as it is the internal training stimulus that determines training adaptation.3 However, recent technological developments (e.g., TrainingPeaks and GoldenCheetah) have made external TL measures increasingly popular.
 In this regard, the training stress score (TSS) is the most widely used TL measure in cycling.

-In a recent study it is suggested that the best TL method, is the method that is relatable to an outcome of importance (e.g., fitness, fatigue or performance).4 Several studies have related different TL methods to performance in a linear way.
-However, as recently discussed, this linear relationship should be questioned as the interplay between TL and recovery cannot be captured in a simple linear model.5 Mathematical models however, have previously shown promising results in relating TL and performance in athletes.6 Perhaps the most cited mathematical model, is the model of Banister.7 This model implies that every training session has both a positive (fitness) and a negative effect (fatigue).
+In a recent study it is suggested that the best TL method is the one that is relatable to an outcome of importance (e.g., fitness, fatigue or performance).4 Several studies have related different TL methods to performance in a linear way.
+However, as recently discussed, this linear relationship should be questioned as the interplay between TL and recovery cannot be captured in a simple linear model.5 Mathematical models however, have previously shown promising results in relating TL and performance in athletes.6 Perhaps the most cited mathematical model is the model of Banister.7 This model implies that every training session has both a positive (fitness) and a negative effect (fatigue).
 It is the difference between these two elements that reflects the performance of an athlete at any given time so that

 Performance = Fitness – Fatigue